nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/factory_provisioning.rst

 For a detailed guide that describes the process of creating and programming factory data in the Matter ecosystem using the nRF Connect platform from Nordic Semiconductor, read the :doc:`matter:nrfconnect_factory_data_configuration` guide in the Matter documentation.
 You need to complete this process for :ref:`ug_matter_device_attestation` and :ref:`ug_matter_device_certification`.
+You can also see `Matter factory data Kconfig options`_ for an overview of possible configuration variants.